We’ve covered VA loans extensively here at The Military Wallet.

 There are basically three alternatives:

-Though you’ll definitely want to go with a VA loan in nine out of 10 home financing cases, one of these loans may be a better alternative in that tenth case.
+Though you’ll definitely want to go with a VA loan in 9 out of 10 home financing cases, one of these loans may be a better alternative in that tenth case.

 Let’s take a high altitude look at all three alternatives, as well as discuss when they may be a better choice than a VA loan.

 1. FHA Mortgages